 1. Making Detailed Inspection Possible

-Inspections go on a long way in reducing risks.
+Inspections go a long way in reducing risks.
 Make thorough pre and post-trip driver operator inspections a critical part of scheduled maintenance.
-When you make sure that all the vehicles pass inspections, it will increase the uptime, improve on-road safety as well as eliminate the risk of complex compliance issues.
+When you make sure that all the vehicles pass inspections, it will increase the uptime, improve on-road safety as well and eliminate the risk of complex compliance issues.

 Inspections help in identifying any issue or problem in the nascent stage, thus allowing fleets to schedule maintenance using preventive maintenance software without interrupting the utilization of the vehicle, and avoiding downtime.
 This helps in maximizing resources and scheduling mechanics and parts to be available when the assets are brought into the shop.